MANG, Fan-lun, Franz

 - Comparative Philosophy

-- Mang, Franz (2013).
+2013.
 ‘Liberal Neutrality and Moderate Perfectionism’.
 Res Publica: A Journal of Moral, Legal, and Social Philosophy, 19 (4): 297-315.
-(The winner of the 8th Res Publica Postgraduate Essay Prize, awarded by The Association for Social and Political Philosophy [ASPP] as the best essay in political philosophy, moral philosophy, and applied ethics submitted to the competition.)
+(The winner of the 8th Res Publica Postgraduate Essay Prize, awarded by The Association for Social and Political Philosophy [ASPP].)